Search

 4. Test the product.

-5. Compile the technical file.
+5. Compile the technical documentation.

 6. If the product has to be CE-marked, then an EU declaration of conformity must be drawn up and the CE mark must be affixed.